Best Vegan Wallets Made From Recycled Materials

 What’s more, as well as looking after your money, your wallet helps look after others.
 This is because Elvis & Kresse donate 50% of their profits to charity.
 Specifically, the Fire Fighters Charity, which helps support serving and retired firefighters across the UK.

-Cycle of Good takes waste from the cycling industry and recycles waste that would otherwise end up in landfill into clever accessories, loved by cycling enthusiasts and non-cyclists alike.
+Cycle Of Good (£16.95 on Etsy) takes waste from the cycling industry that would otherwise end up in landfill and recycles it into clever accessories.
+These are loved by cycling enthusiasts and non-cyclists alike.

 For a fun touch, some of their recycled inner tubes have manufacturers writing on them, or the odd puncture repair patch.
 This means that no two wallets will ever be identical.